JulianBell106/lamulettipizza/PROJECT.md

 - `vendors/{vendorId}/staff/{staffId}` — read/write requires `request.auth != null` (any authenticated session)
 - `orders/{orderId}` — create by phone-auth or anonymous-auth; customer reads own order (`resource.data.customerId == request.auth.uid`); anonymous-auth reads/updates all orders for their vendor
 - `users/{uid}` — read/write only by matching UID (`request.auth.uid == uid`)

 ---

+### 26e.
+Session 16d — Mobile Performance + Ready Beep Fix (COMPLETE ✅)

+**Files changed:** `js/app.js` only.

+**Bug 1 — Mobile home page slow to render (pills/feature tags)**

+`renderMobileHome()` was called after `await Promise.all([fetchMenuFromSheet(), fetchEventsFromSheet(), fetchOffersFromSheet()])`.
+The pills ("Authentic Neapolitan", "Mobile Pizzeria", "Private Catering", "Pay on Collection" etc.) are built entirely from `CONFIG.homePills` — static local config, zero network dependency.
+They were waiting 2–4 seconds for three Google Sheets fetches to complete before appearing.
+Same applied to `renderMobileAbout()`.

+Fix: both are now called before the `await Promise.all(...)`.
+Only `renderMobileMenu()` and `renderMobileFindUs()` remain after the fetches (they depend on sheet data).

+**Bug 2 — Ready beep silent on customer device**

+`playReadyBeep()` was scheduling Web Audio oscillators without checking whether the `AudioContext` was suspended.
+Mobile browsers (iOS especially) automatically suspend the `AudioContext` after a period of inactivity — even after it was unlocked by the "Place Order" tap.
+By the time the kitchen marks the order ready and the Firestore listener fires, the context is typically suspended again.
+Oscillators scheduled against a suspended context produce silence.

+Fix: `playReadyBeep()` is now `async` and calls `await ctx.resume()` before scheduling oscillators if the context is in the `'suspended'` state.
+The resume succeeds because the context was already unlocked earlier in the same session via the user gesture.

+**Note:** Web Audio follows the device's media volume, not notification volume.
+If the device is on silent/media muted, the beep will still be silent regardless of this fix.

+---